plebbit/plebbit-react-hooks/README.md

 #### Comments Hooks

-- useComment(commentCid): Comment | undefined
+- useComment(commentCid): Comment | undefined // should contain not yet publish replies from your own account unless they are older than X hours
 - useComments(commentCid[]): Comment[]

 #### Subplebbits Hooks

-- useSubplebbit(subplebbitAddress): Subplebbit | undefined
+- useSubplebbit(subplebbitAddress): Subplebbit | undefined // should contain not yet published posts from your own account unless they are older than X hours
 - useSubplebbits(subplebbitAddress[]): Subplebbits[]
 #### Feeds Hooks

 - useFeed(feedNameOrSubplebbitAddress)